rushi-tekdi/ref-automation/README.md

 After installing certificates to the domain go to specific directory i.e. ref-automation And perform the following command

   sudo docker-compose up -d

 Once all the containers are up and running then perform the below commands step by step

-Sudo docker exec -it postgres_db bash psql -U postgres
+  sudo docker exec -it postgres_db bash psql -U postgres
   CREATE DATABASE cred_ms
   CREATE DATABASE cred_ms_schema
   CREATE DATABASE identity

 And exit the container
 Perform the following command in the terminal :